NovatecConsulting/grafana-dashboard-synchronizer/README.md

          enable: true
          # the branch to use for importing dashboards
          git-branch: "pull-branch"
-         # only dashboards with match this pattern will be considered in the sync process
+         # only dashboards with match this pattern will be considered in the sync process.
+         # this value is a WHITELIST in case it is not empty!!!
          filter: ""

 ## Development